securenetizen/cinematacms/docs/technical/media-processing/whisper-speech-reconition.md

 ---

+## Admin Management

+### Re-running Failed Transcriptions

+To re-run Whisper transcription when it fails or needs updating:

+**Step 1: Delete Existing Subtitles First**
+Before deleting transcription requests, remove any existing subtitles:

+**Option A - Via Edit Media Interface:**
+1. Go to Edit Media page for your video
+2. Click "Edit Subtitle"
+3. Delete existing subtitle files
+4. Look for "Auto-detect & Translate to English" subtitles and delete them

+**Option B - Via Django Admin:**
+1. Go to `/admin/files/subtitle/`
+2. Find subtitles for your media
+3. Delete the subtitle records

+**Step 2: Delete Transcription Requests**
+1. Go to `/admin/files/transcriptionrequest/`
+2. Find the failed transcription request(s)
+3. Select the checkbox(es) next to the requests
+4. Choose "Delete requests (enable retranscoding)" from the Actions dropdown
+5. Click "Go"
+6. You'll see a success message confirming deletion

+**Step 3: Retry Transcription**
+1. Go back to the Edit Media page
+2. The "Translate to English" checkbox should now be unchecked
+3. Check the transcription option you want and save
+4. Whisper will start processing again

+### TranscriptionRequest Admin Interface

+The admin interface provides:
+- **List View**: Media title, date, language, country, translation status
+- **Search**: Filter by media title
+- **Filters**: Translation status and date
+- **Bulk Actions**: Delete multiple requests at once
+- **Status Monitoring**: See all transcription requests in one place

+---

 ## Model Configuration

 CinemataCMS uses the **ggml-base.bin** model by default for optimal memory efficiency and broad compatibility.
 This model provides good transcription quality while using approximately 1GB of RAM.